APCNGA rejects hike in natural gas price

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The decision to increase tariff of gas by forty per cent will take the toll on masses and destroy the troubled CNG industry, it said in a statement.
+The decision to increase tariff of gas by forty per cent will take the toll on masses and destroy the troubled CNG industry, it said.

-The closure of the CNG industry will waste Rs450 billion investment and leave many jobless, said the central leader of APCNGA, Ghiyas Paracha.
+The closure of CNG industry will lay waste to the Rs450 billion investment and leave many jobless, said the central leader of APCNGA Ghiyas Paracha.

 He said that government has turned down the proposal to increase the price of petrol to provide relief to masses, therefore, it should reverse the decision to increase gas tariff for CNG industry to shield poor.